Pindrop Press is a boutique poetry press based in Kent, England.

 2011, our first year in business, was a real success.
 Our inaugural title, The Suitable Girl, by South African poet Michelle McGrane, launched in January and was followed by Pepek the Assassin from Joyce Ellen Davis, Dale Favier’s Opening the World ,To Know Bedrock by Sharon Black and Snow Child — a follow-up to Forward Prize Best First Collection shortlisted How to Pour Madness into a Teacup by Abegail Morley.

 Now to 2013: we were very pleased to sign poet Alicia Stubbersfield and published her fourth collection, The Yellow Table in January.
 Alicia was one of the judges for the 2012 Aldeburgh First Collection Prize and lectures in Creative Writing at Liverpool John Moores University.
 Please visit her page to read more.
-In March we launched Garry Ely’s exquisite debut collection Angel Visits2013.
+In March we launched Garry Ely’s exquisite debut collection Angel Visits.
 In May, Abegail Morley’s second Pindrop title, Eva and George – Sketches in Pen and Brush, a superb series of poems spoken in the imagined voice of Eva Peters, wife to German satirical artist George Grosz, launched.
-The line-up for 2013 completes with the stunning debut from Zeeba Ansari: Love’s Labours.
+The line-up for 2013 completes with the stunning debut from Zeeba Ansari: Love’s Labours which is launching on Saturday 5 October, from 10.30 – 12.30 at the Morrab Library, Penzance.
+As Zeeba is unwell and will be unable to read herself, members of Pallas Poets, a small group of women poets whom Zeeba tutored before her illness, will be reading from the collection.
+All are welcome!

 a*Banner photo, Thumbtack Art, by Doug.
 Used with permission.
 All rights reserved.